 - profile information, including products and services you like, or times you prefer to visit us; and

-- other personal information you choose to provide us when you interact with us.
+- other personal information you choose to provide us when you interact with us (including through social media).

 We collect information through automated methods